 Let us consider a sample of $\tau$-pair events, with two hemispheres $\tau_1$ and $\tau_2$, of which we want to measure an observable dependent on the momentum-spectrum of the visible daughters in the rest-frame of $\tau_2$.

-We can identify particle-pair events by reconstructing one of the two particles undergoing a well known decay.
-In this case we demand the $\tau_1$ hemisphere to be a type $\tau_h$ decay, an hadronic $\tau$-decay, which we will call tag-side from hereon.
-Reconstruction of the tag-side allows to study the properties of the second particle $\tau_2$, the so called signal-side, without introducing a reconstruction bias.
+We can identify particle-pair events by reconstructing one of the two particles undergoing a well-known decay.
+In this case, we demand the $\tau_1$ hemisphere be a type $\tau_h$ decay, a hadronic $\tau$-decay, which we will call tag-side.
+Reconstruction of the tag-side allows studying the properties of the second particle $\tau_2$, the so-called signal-side, without introducing a reconstruction bias.